How to fit a basement dig through a 660mm alleyway

 The project in numbers

 When a local building contractor was called in to add a floor underneath a flat near Bristol city centre, they faced an unusual challenge.
-The Contractor needed to remove tonnes of spoil but the site was only accessible through a 20m long alleyway that narrowed to 660mm.
+The contractor needed to remove tons of spoil but the site was only accessible through a 20m long alleyway that narrowed to 660mm.
 The team needed a solution that would get the job done quickly, effectively, and safely.

-On a job like this, with tonnes of spoil to move, the team would normally use cranes, diggers, dumpers, and other excavation equipment .
+On a job like this, with tons of spoil to move, the team would normally use cranes, diggers, dumpers, and other excavation equipment.
 Yet, with such a small space to work in, another solution needed to be found.